-Retirees can increase or decrease existing withholding amounts by calling the Automated Information System at (609) 292-7524 or by using the online federal and New Jersey Forms W-4P available to retirees on MBOS.
+Retirees can increase or decrease existing withholding amounts by using the online federal and New Jersey W-4P applications available to retirees on MBOS.

 The NJDPB cannot provide tax advice.
 Questions about your federal income tax should be directed to the IRS at 1-800-TAX-1040.
 Questions about New Jersey income tax should be directed to the New Jersey Division of Taxation at 1-800-323-4400.